Dimension of Diophantine approximation and some applications in harmonic analysis: Introduction

 \subsection{Dimension of measures}

 In the previous subsection we discuss dimension of measures.
-For Fourier dimension it seems to be the only reasonable definition.
-For Hausdorff dimension, however, our $\dH\mu$ looks slightly different from the commonly used one:
+For Fourier dimension, \eqref{def-F-dim-measure} seems to be the only reasonable definition.
+However, $\dH\mu$ in \eqref{def-H-dim-measure} looks slightly different from the commonly used Hausdorff dimension of measures in the literature:

 Some people use $\underline{\dim}_{\mathcal H}\mu$ to denote \eqref{fake-lower-Hausdorff-dime} as it is also called the lower Hausdorff dimension of $\mu$.
 For its basic properties and other related dimensions we refer to Chapter 10 in \cite{Falconer97}.